Open until 5pm, call free on 0800 531 6027

 20 £272,153 £17,649 £289,802* £0

-* Although the balance at the end of the year is higher than the property's value, you'll never owe more than your home's worth with a Key lifetime mortgage thanks to the no negative equity guarantee.
+* The end of year balance is higher than the property's value.
+You'll never owe more than your home's worth, though, with a Key lifetime mortgage.
+This is the no negative equity guarantee.

-¹ Interest rate: The rate at which interest is applied to the loan – in this case, monthly (MER).
-With all Key lifetime mortgages, your interest rate is fixed for life.
-This column shows how much interest has been added to the loan that year
+¹ The rate at which interest adds to the loan – in this case, monthly (MER).
+All Key lifetime mortgages have a fixed interest rate for life.
+This column shows how much interest has added to the loan that year.

-² Balance at the end of the year: How much is owed at the end of the year, including compound interest
+² How much is owed at the end of the year, including compound interest.

-³ Remaining property equity: The difference between how much your property is worth and the outstanding balance of your lifetime mortgage
+³ The difference between your property value and your outstanding lifetime mortgage balance.

-You could potentially save thousands over the course of your plan with a drawdown lifetime mortgage.
+You could save thousands over the course of your plan with a drawdown lifetime mortgage.
 This is because you only pay interest on the funds you release.
-It's important to keep in mind that future drawdowns are subject to the prevailing interest rate.
-Here's an example to help you understand how this could work for you.
+Future drawdowns are subject to interest rates when you drawdown - not your original rate.

 ⓘ Illustrative example

-This example is for illustrative purposes only and uses the average release amount of £81,703 and monthly equivalent rate of 6.74% (future drawdowns will be charged at the prevailing interest rate) - Key Market Monitor Q1, 2023.
+Illustrative purposes only.
+It uses the average release amount of £81,703 and monthly equivalent rate of 6.74% (future drawdowns will be charged at the prevailing interest rate) - Key Market Monitor Q1, 2023.

 ⓘ Did you know...